StarLeafAPIs/sl_rtc/README.md

 ## API

-See the [example](/example/example.html) for a simple website using this library.
+See the [web example](/examples/web/index.html) for a simple website using this library.
+See the [electron example](/examples/electron) for a simple electron app using this library.

 The main exports are defined in [index.ts](/src/index.ts).
 The compiled [index.js](/lib/index.js) is the entry point for the npm package.